 Snorkeling in Silfra Fissure in Thingvellir National Park is the perfect day tour from Reykjavik.
 Floating through the crystal clear water of Silfra, one of the best dive sites in the world, is something you won't forget!

 Snorkeling in Iceland has become one of the most popular things to do because of Silfra fissure.
 On this tour, you will snorkel in Silfra which is located in Thingvellir National Park which is a UNESCO world heritage site.
-Silfra is a rift that opens between the tectonic plates of North America and Europe, so you will be snorkeling in between the continents.
-The water in Silfra is remarkable clear and has a visibility up to 100 meters.
+Silfra is a rift that opens between the tectonic plates of North America and Europe so you will be snorkeling in between the continents.
+The water in Silfra is remarkably clear and has a visibility up to 100 meters.
 Snorkeling in Silfra is an unforgettable experience.

 Meet on location